abdulmo123/webserver/README.md

     - how client and server establish a TCP connection BEFORE sending HTTP requests/responses?
         -- use 'SOCKETS'
         -- in this ex: simulate browser manually by using telnet on cmd

+    - how webserver works ...
+        -- web server creates listening socket and starts accepting new connections in a loop -- client initiates a TCP connection, after successfully establishing it, client sends HTTP request to server -- server responds with HTTP response that gets displayed to user -- to establish TCP connection, client & servers use 'sockets'

+II.
+Part 2
+Python Web Server Gate Interface (WSGI) -- pronounced 'wizgy' ...
+- solves problem of being able to run web server with multiple web frameworks